mouadessalim/CsgoValueCalculator/README.md

  driver3 = webdriver.Chrome(executable_path='PATH_TO_CHROMEDRIVER', options=chrome_params)
  driver4 = webdriver.Chrome(executable_path='PATH_TO_CHROMEDRIVER', options=chrome_params)
 ```
-If you want to use Discord feature you need to set up Discord API and WEBHOOK VARIABLE in **uploader_DS.py**
+If you want to use Discord feature you need to setup Discord API and WEBHOOK variable in **uploader_DS.py**
 ```python
 DISCORD_JSON_API = "YOUR DISCORD SERVER API"
 DISCORD_WEBHOOK = "YOUR DISCORD WEBHOOK LINK"